MemoriLabs/python-sdk/README.md

 - parent: think person, place, or thing; like a user
 - process: think your agent, LLM interaction or program
 - session: the current interactions between the parent, process and the LLM

+Memori's advanced augmentation enhances memories at each of these levels with:

+- attributes
+- facts
+- preferences
+- skills
+- rules
+- events

+Matching these enhancements against those of the process, Memori delivers unparalleled context.